jpignata/switches/README.md

    this data far more often than we're writing it so we want to aggressively cache, but...

-2) Ensure all nodes get the latest configured switches immediately.
+2) Ensure all nodes get the latest configuration data as soon as possible.
 A cache that expires given a certain TTL can't work as a client isn't guaranteed to talking to the same instance of our application on each request.
-A feature disappearing and reappearing depending on which application server we instance we hit is a bug.
+A feature disappearing and reappearing depending on which application server instance a user hits is a bug.

 3) Allow for extension with new backends that support change notification;
-   specifically distributed systems synchronization backends like Zookeeper and perhaps doozerd.
-Right now it's initially implemented against Redis which is the simplest thing that could possibly work.
+   specifically distributed system synchronization backends like Zookeeper and perhaps doozerd.
+Right now it's initially implemented against Redis and Postgres.

-5) Ensure that any kind of identifier can be used; not just an object that responds to #id.
-We want to peg our switches on things that aren't ActiveRecord objects (e.g., incoming phone numbers, time of day, etc).
+5) Ensure that any kind of identifier can be used; not just an object that responds to `id` We want to peg our switches on things that aren't ActiveRecord objects (e.g., incoming phone numbers, etc).

-4) Expose a highly memorable CLI as that's how we're going to be interacting with the switches via `irb`.
+4) Expose a memorable CLI as `irb` is primarily how we configure the feature switches.

 ## Supported Backends